You are currently viewing Who is Settlor, Trustee and Beneficiary?

 f) Beneficiaries are the settler or his wife

-According to the preceding debates, the state/government is not the owner of the country’s natural reserves, but rather a trustee with a fiduciary responsibility with the successes.
+According to the preceding debates, the state/government is not the country’s natural reserves owner but rather a trustee with a fiduciary responsibility for the successes.
 The government is supposed to remain devoted to the affairs of its citizens by accepting this job.
-The ‘Indian Trusts Act 1882’ addresses all aspects of trust, including the settlor, trustee, and beneficiaries.
-Section 10 of the ‘Indian Trusts Act 1882’ states that, every Person qualified to hold a property may be a trustee; but, wherever the trust requires the use of discretion, he or she cannot fulfil it unless he is satisfactory to the underlying contract.”
+The ‘Indian Trusts Act 1882‘ addresses all aspects of trust, including the settlor, trustee, and beneficiaries.
+Section 10 of the ‘Indian Trusts Act 1882 states that every person qualified to hold a property may be a trustee, but wherever the trust requires discretion, he or she cannot fulfil it unless he is satisfactory to the underlying contract.”
 As a result, the trustee is likewise subject to fiduciary duties.

 Kanakkupillai